Edited by Sci-Fi Christian and QueenofKlaroline

 "Yes.
 I remember that.
 She holds the most power."

 Elijah graced her with an approving nod, a teacher pleased at the student.
-"The king lives and dies by her and so does my brother."
+"The king lives and dies by her and it seems so does my brother."

 "I'm sorry.
 I'm not understanding?"